Bridgeland's stability and the positive cone of the moduli spaces of stable objects on an abelian surface

 In section \ref{sect:positive-cone}, we relate our space of stability condition with the positive cone of the moduli spaces.
 We first construct a map from the space of stability conditions to the positive cone.
 Then we describe the nef cone of the moduli spaces.
 In subsection \ref{subsect:movable}, we study the divisorial contractions of the moduli spaces.
 Then we get the description of movable cones (Theorem \ref{thm:general:movable}).

 In section \ref{sect:rk1}, as an example, we treat the case where $\NS(X)={\Bbb Z}H$.
 In this case, the boundaries of $\overline{P^+(v^\perp)}_{\Bbb R}$ are spanned by two isotropic vectors $v_\pm$.
 For a Mukai vector $v=(r,dH,a)$, we show that $v_\pm$ are not defined over ${\Bbb Q}$ if and only if $\sqrt{\langle v^2 \rangle/(H^2)} \not \in {\Bbb Q}$.
 For the rank 1 case, this condition is equivalent to the existence of infinitely many walls \cite{YY2}.
 According to Markman's solution \cite{Ma} of the movable cone conjecture of Kawamata and Morrison (\cite{Ka}, \cite{Mo}), we have infinitely many walls under this condition.
 By our correspondence of the space of stability conditions and the positive cone, we see that the accumulation points correspond to the two boundaries ${\Bbb R}_{>0}v_\pm$ which are the accumulation points set of walls.
-Thus we get an exlanation of the existence of accumulation points in terms of the positive cone.
+Thus we get an explanation of the existence of accumulation points in terms of the positive cone.